Jaybee020/Notifolks/backend/ReadMe.md

 ```http
 POST /folks/repayLoanTxn
 ```
-All parameters are to be in req.body.A.
+All parameters are to be in req.body.
 | Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |
 | `escrowAddr` | `string` | **Required**.
 Address of escrow account used for loan |